 Info: This article is about creating photo protocols with your smartphone.
-In March 2019, my colleague Corinna continued the topic and gives you tips on how to incorporate your photo protocol into the online course.
+In March 2019, my colleague Corinna continued the topic and gives you tips on how to incorporate your photo protocol into your online course.

 Pay attention to lighting conditions.